 The NOMIS Fellowship Program at Institute of Science and Technology Austria (ISTA) offers excellent postdoctoral researchers the freedom to work on questions at the intersection of two or more scientific disciplines in a unique scientific environment, while also providing the security of outstanding scientific mentorship from proven leaders in their respective fields.
 A cross-discipline project proposal, to be co-supervised by two group leaders from different disciplines, identifies projects and fellows who demonstrate great flexibility, creativity and collaboration.

-NOMIS and IST Austria shall award two NOMIS fellowships annually, following a two-stage application process (including interview).
+NOMIS and ISTA shall award two NOMIS fellowships annually, following a two-stage application process (including interview).

 Benefits of a NOMIS Fellowship